 Ziering Hair Transplant Artistry

-As hair restoration technology continues to advance, the difference between a good outcome and a great outcome relies increasingly on the experience, skill and artistry of your surgeon.
-A procedure may be deemed clinically “successful” by simply moving the hair from one location to another, but true aesthetic success can only be achieved through artistic mastery.
+As hair restoration technology continues to advance, the difference between a good outcome and a great outcome relies increasingly on your surgeon’s experience, skill, and artistry.
+A procedure may be deemed clinically “successful” by simply moving the hair from one location to another, but true aesthetic success can only be achieved through artistic mastery and surgical skill to minimize the donor scar.
 This is how Dr. Ziering and his team of elite surgeons have distinguished themselves and shown that their skills and artistry rank among the best of the best.

 What happens after surgery?